18F/uswds-simple-sass/README.md

 ## Limitations

-Because of this project's extremely limited scope, it has a number of limitations:
+Due to this project's small scope, it has a number of limitations:

 * It doesn't use a module bundler like Browserify or Webpack, and therefore doesn't allow for any [js customization][] of the Standards.